Departmental Council of Pyrénées-Orientales: The Eurodistrict

 The General Council has a policy of cooperation with the Generalitat of Catalonia, the Province of Girona and Andorra to create a Catalan Eurodistrict.

-July 27, 2007, in Céret took place the signature of the framework agreement for launching the Eurodistrict project.
+On July 27, 2007, the signature of the framework agreement took place in Céret for launching the Eurodistrict project.
 Establishment of a Common Fund to support projects of cooperation across the Catalan space, and common development of cross-border projects, the General Council and the Casa de la Generalitat de Catalunya in Perpignan.

 Catalan language

 A study in 1997 found that 55% of the population understand, 39% can read and 34% can speak Catalan.
 It found a higher percentage of speakers in villages and lower in the capital city.
 Although Catalan has no official status, it was first recognised in 1951 when it was introduced into the school curriculum.
 The Region of Languedoc-Roussillon created an agency for the promotion of the two regional languages, Catalan and Occitan.

 At the session of 10 December 2007, the General Council approved the "Charter for Catalan" in which the Pyrénées-Orientales is committed to ensuring the promotion, development and dissemination of the Catalan language and the Catalan culture.
 It says in the Preamble: "Catalan, is born more than a thousand years, is one of the pillars of our identity, heritage and richness of the department of Pyrénées-Orientales (Northern Catalonia).
-The term Northern Catalonia gets its first official recognition.
+The term Northern Catalonia gets its first official recognition here.